Skip to content

 Description of Iris versicolor (Blue Flag Iris)

-Iris versicolor excels in wet conditions.
 It is the ideal choice for the edges of a pond, a bog garden, or even planted in shallow water.
-It can handle water depths up to about 30 centimetres.
-The plant grows best in a sunny spot but will also manage in partial shade.
+It needs soil that stays moist or even waterlogged to thrive.